 This “small data” (patient specific data) can be combined with other data to drive new and innovative insight; to prevent, or even predict when a patient may require clinical care.

 This rich seam of new health related information (eHealth or HealthIT) is being used by researchers in conjunction with clinical pathways and care plans to enrich existing clinical information.
 Combining this information gives new insight into understanding the intersection of lifestyle, treatment and disease.

 This analysis is being used to help identify trends from the data.
 Thus, your healthcare records can be compared with others people with the same disease and, giving you insight on what to expect and more importantly giving you time to plan and prepare.

 With further research, more accurate assessment and analysis of patients the promise is that early detection, months earlier than by today’s methods will save lives.

-This is the second of five blogs on Healthcare Big Data and its impact.
-The remaining will consider big data for:1.
-Big Data: Challenge, or Opportunity for Healthcare?
+1. Big Data: Challenge, or Opportunity for Healthcare?
 2. Big Data: Healthcare Prevention 3.
 Big Data: Healthcare Diagnosis 4.
 Big Data: Healthcare Treatment 5.
 Big Data: Healthcare Awareness

 John Morton is a Big Data Advisor having with experience across the whole data value chain, business intelligence and analytics in a number of industries including clinical, healthcare informatics and Pharma.
 John’s has been fundamental in creating new medical IT solutions and medical devices for clinical environments; enabling the digital hospital; a physician on my shoulder; as well as the challenges and impact of technology within clinical environments.